AAP x KidsMates Dr. Martoma

 Boca Raton, FL, June 1, 2021 – KidsMates Inc. is pleased to announce that Dr. Rosemary Martoma was awarded 1 of 6 nationwide CATCH planning grants by the American Academy of Pediatrics to develop pediatric screening algorithms uniquely tailored to the needs of South Florida children experiencing systemic adversity.
 “This is a first-of-kind pilot study in Palm Beach County,” says KidsMates co-founder Joshua Martoma, “and we are fortunate to administer this grant in partnership with the American Academy of Pediatrics.”

 About KidsMates Inc: KidsMates Inc. is a national non-profit organization committed to helping children overcome adversity and structural inequities.
 KidsMates’ headquarters are located in Boca Raton, Florida.
-Learn more about KidsMates work at www.kidsmates.org.
+Learn more about Dr. Martoma's work with KidsMates here.